Why are old cows best left in the ditch? No, it's not a bad joke - it's one of many strange phrases from the four corners of the globe...

 That is, pretend that you are innocent and have no idea what is going on.
 The Serbs, it seems, have trust issues with the English.

-Hence, it is not my problem, say the Poles.
+It's not my problem, say the Poles.

 ... is to flirt with someone in Latin America.
 Sounds terrifying.